Hiya, folks, and welcome back to the fastest three hours in media, Rush Limbaugh.

 The higher the prices of these things go, and when the price starts affecting supply, right now there's not a shortage of gasoline.

-A lot of the oil price is sp is the speculation market, the commodities market.
+A lot of the oil price is the speculation market, the commodities market.

-And when we hear news about the Chicoms drilling for oil with the Cubans in the Gulf of Mexico and Mexico finding the biggest field that they've got, also in the uh in the Western Gulf of Mexico, and we can't drill an N-war.
+And when we hear news about the CHICOMs drilling for oil with the Cubans in the Gulf of Mexico and Mexico finding the biggest field that they've got, also in the western Gulf of Mexico, we can't drill an end warrant.

-Now, the subprime market, uh, the subprime problem, the mortgage problem, the credit crunch, roiling the markets.
+Now, the subprime market, the subprime problem, the mortgage problem, the credit crunch, roiling the markets.

 You know what the root of the problem is?

-Root of the problem is a bunch of liberals in Congress and probably some Republicans joined them trying to go out and buy votes with people that had no business being qualified for a loan, being told by the lenders being told, go ahead and qualify those people.
+Root of the problem is a bunch of liberals in Congress, and probably some Republicans joined them, trying to go out and buy votes with people that had no business being qualified for a loan, being told, the lenders being told, go ahead and qualify those people.

 We want everybody to experience the American dream.

-And so people started borrowing money that they couldn't afford, and they got these adjustable rate mortgages, and guess what?
+And so people started borrowing money that they couldn't afford, and they got these adjustable rate mortgages.

 The adjustable rate mortgage is adjusting upwards.

-On the promise of we'll make these evil lenders that have been redlining you, we'll make them give you the money.
+And minorities hardest hit, of course, once again, their guardian angels in Washington putting them in the sewer on the promise of we'll make these evil lenders that have been redlined on you, we'll make them give you the money.

-The dirty little secret is, folks, and I don't want to I don't want to burst anybody's bubble here, but let's say you have a $500,000 mortgage in your house, and let's say that you use the subprime market, well, not five hundred thousand.
+The dirty little secret is, folks, and I don't want to burst anybody's bubble here, but let's say you have a $500,000 mortgage in your house, and let's say that you use the subprime market.

 Let's say you didn't put any down.